Amazing Grace chords

 Song Facts

-• The words were written in 1772 and the song was first published in 1779.
+- Lyrics were written by English Anglican clergyman and poet, John Newton in 1772, and the song was first published in 1779.

-• The song has been translated into over 200 languages and has been covered by thousands of artists.
+- Translated into over 200 languages and covered by thousands of artists.